 In addition, there are even bigger blueprints for the entire structure, deep intellectual undercurrents that run through many generations and disciplines.
 Such a mathematical “program” is a diffuse collection of interconnected facts, suggestions, and relationships, all pointing to something far greater and undefined.
 Some parts are proven, others are only conjectures, and nobody knows exactly how far the vision extends.
 It is precisely this soft side that provides mathematical guidance.

 Robert Langlands was celebrated in Oslo and around the world on May 22 when H.M.
-King Harald V presents the 81-year-old mathematician with this year’s Abel Prize, awarded by the Norwegian Academy of Science and Letters and known as the Nobel Prize in mathematics.
+King Harald V presented the 81-year-old mathematician with this year’s Abel Prize, awarded by the Norwegian Academy of Science and Letters and known as the Nobel Prize in mathematics.

 Langlands, who works in Einstein’s former office, has been a professor at the Institute for Advanced Study for more than forty-five years.
 He discovered in the late 1960s a deep connection between two completely different parts of mathematics: on the one hand, numbers and their relations, on the other hand, geometrical patterns and their symmetries.
 You could say that he discovered an Escher print in arithmetic.